 Parents and carers are invited to follow this link to take part in the Annual Level One Certificate in Online Safety for Parents and Carers Course and to gain access to explainer videos, weekly guides and further resources.
 The link is http://nationalonlinesafety.com/enrol/hunsbury-park-primary-school The course consists of watching videos on a variety of topics linked to internet safety, helping you to gain knowledge on how best to support your child/children.
 It takes approximately an hour and a half to complete and you will receive a certificate upon completion.

-If you have any safeguarding concerns (not just regarding internet safety) about a child at the school, please email and one of the Designated Safety Leads will be in contact in due course.
+If you have any safeguarding concerns (not just regarding internet safety) about a child at the school, please email and you will be responded to promptly.